 But bigger problems develop when we don’t allow ourselves to respect and experience our emotions.
 Our anger and sadness can escape in an uncontrolled manner, misdirected at family, friends or coworkers, causing unnecessary damage to our relationships.
 Sometimes we direct the negative emotions at ourselves, and turn to self-destructive behaviours instead.

 We experience negative emotions because they’re simply a normal part of our awareness that things are not right.
 Allow yourself a healthy outlet to express how you’re feeling, like writing a journal, talking with a professional counsellor or someone close who is compassionate and supportive.
 By expressing your feelings in a safe environment, your negative emotions will dissipate more easily over time.
 Expressing yourself also allows you to clear some mental space for more optimistic thinking that will help you problem-solve and respond to your challenges more effectively.

 Remember that the emotional side of coping with life’s difficulties is often the hardest.
 If you find yourself spiralling into unrelenting negativity, apathy, or fatigue, you could be suffering from depression.
 Even if you are not depressed, those who are closest to you may not be able to meet your needs for emotional support.
-No matter what your situation, there are many places you can turn to for help: your family doctor, a trusted acquaintance or contact, and your Business or Employee Assistance Program can all provide thoughtful support and connect you with useful local resources.
+No matter what your situation, there are many places you can turn to for help: your family doctor, a trusted acquaintance or contact, and your Employee or Retiree Assistance Program can all provide thoughtful support and connect you with useful local resources.

 “EVER TRIED.
 EVER FAILED.
 NO MATTER.
 TRY AGAIN.
 FAIL AGAIN.
 FAIL BETTER.”